• Facebook

 • When booking a course , you are expected to make your own travel arrangements to Greece and the Omilo school in Azolimnos, Syros island.

 • It is necessary to arrange for a valid passport and insurance covering “your stay in Greece”.
-The Omilo course fees do NOT include medical coverage.
+The Omilo course fees do NOT include medical coverage, neither cancellation insurance.

 • When you have registered, Omilo will send you an info letter three weeks before the start of your course with the latest details about the course along with practical information.